Annie's "Election

 Amendment to the United States Constitution guarantees that an

-American citizen shall not be discriminated against in exercising
+American citizen shall not be

-the right to vote.
-It states that the federal and state
+discriminated against in exercising the right to vote.
+It states

-governments cannot bar a citizen from voting because the person
+bar a citizen from voting because the person had been a slave or

-had been a slave or because of race.
+because of race.

 Amendment 15 was ratified on Feb.
 3, 1870.
 Seven Southern states

-tried to bypass it by adding grandfather clauses to their
+tried to bypass it by adding grandfather

-who could vote on Jan.
-1, 1867, and to their family descendants.
+vote to people who could vote on Jan.
+1, 1867,

-In 1915 and 1939, the Supreme Court of the United States declared
+Court of the United States declared

 grandfather clauses unconstitutional.
 For information on recent